ugasmartwatch/Mahathi/BangleSurvey/README.md

 ParentalRemindPlatform FILE:
 - ParentalRemindPlatform folder, where I created a test.html file of a static UI.
 It is a platform where parents can send default or custom reminders to their children's watches.

+BANGLESurvey FILE:
+- Used a combination of buttons (using Layout), and swipes to create survey of questions.